Privacy policy

 Curam is committed to safe employment and safe recruitment practices, that reduce the risk of harm to adults with care and support needs from people unsuitable to work with them.

-Curam has policies and procedures that cover the recruitment of all employees and Curam Care Professionals.
+Curam has policies and procedures that cover the recruitment of all Curam employees and approved Care Professionals.
 See Curam Care Professional recruitment internal guidelines document.

 Is there a Person in a Position of Trust Involved?

 In any instance of safeguarding, consideration must be given as to whether an allegation has been made against a person in a position of trust (PiPoT) and who may be a risk to others.
-This can be anyone from a formal employee or approved Curam Care Professional to an informal Care Professional.
+This can be anyone from a formal Curam employee or approved Care Professional to an informal Carer.

 Training and Awareness:

-Curam will ensure an appropriate level of safeguarding training is available to all its employees, approved Curam Care Professionals and any relevant persons linked to the organisation who requires it (e.g., contractors).
+Curam will ensure an appropriate level of safeguarding training is available to all approved are Professionals and any relevant persons linked to the organisation who requires it (e.g., contractors).

-- Understand what safeguarding is and their role in Safeguarding Adults.
+- Understand what safeguarding is and their role in Safeguarding Adults and Children.

-- Understand how to report a safeguarding Alert.
+- Understand how to report a safeguarding concern.

 - Understand dignity and respect when working with individuals.

-- Have knowledge of the Safeguarding Adults Policy.
+- Have knowledge of this Safeguarding Adults Policy.

-Similarly, employees and Curam Care Professionals may encounter concerns about the safety and wellbeing of children/young people.
-For more information about children’s safeguarding, refer to Curam Children and Young People’s Safeguarding Policy.
+Similarly, Curam employees and Care Professionals may encounter concerns about the safety and wellbeing of children/young people.
+For more information about children’s safeguarding, refer to Curam’s Safeguarding Policy.

 Mental Capacity: